breadchris/btstack-fuzz/blog/sdp.md

 ## Notable Features
 * The SDP `server` handles remote queries of the SDP database which contains information for all registered services for the device.
 For example...
 * The SDP `client` performs queries and parses their response
-* There are three different queries which can be performed:
+* There are three different queries which can be performed: (TODO fill in these details)
+  * ServiceSearchRequest
+  * ServiceAttributeRequest
+  * ServiceSearchAttributeRequest
-* Queries are comprised of `data elements` which are type, length, value structures (seen here: btstack sdp_util.h:105)
+* Queries are comprised of `data elements` which are type, length, value structures (seen here: btstack sdp_util.h:105) *
 * The parsing is relatively complex, I think bluez's implementation is the clearest
-* If a response is too big,
+* If a response is too big, a continuation state is created

 ## Attack Surface
 TODO: Run sdp tool on each stack
+<<<<<<< Updated upstream

 ## CVEs
 ### Android